MarounGrey-Notes/Tech-Interview-Preparation/README.md

 The main difference is that `window.onload` waits for all resources to finish loading (including images and CSS styles), while the `onDocumentRead` only waits for the HTML document to be loaded and parsed.
 As a result, `onDocumentReady` can execute code faster and is generally preferred for faster page loading times.

 ### Explain Webpack
+Webpack is a tool for bundling and optimizing web code.
+It organizes modules, handles different file types, and improves performance.
+It's great for building modern web applications.

 ### Explain DOM
+The DOM (Document Object Model) is like the blueprint of a webpage.
+It represents the structure and content of a web document, allowing web browsers to understand and manipulate it.
+Think of it as the browser's way of understanding and interacting with the elements of a webpage, like text, images, and buttons.
+The DOM is what enables dynamic and interactive web experiences by allowing developers to access, modify, and update the elements of a webpage using JavaScript.

 ### What is a pair programming?